 New York Café

-It’s a common phenomenon in most big cities: a decades-old, local's favorite restaurant or café eventually crumbles under the weight of mass tourism.
-Perhaps some diehard regulars continue their daily visits for a while, but once the press caravan and sightseeing buses pick it up, and the floodgates of camera-wielding tourists opens in earnest, they too ultimately move on.
+It happens in many big cities: a decades-old, local's favorite restaurant or café eventually crumbles under the weight of mass tourism.
+Perhaps some diehard regulars continue their daily visits for a while, but once the sightseeing buses and throngs of camera-wielding tourists emerge, they, too, ultimately move on.
 The waitstaff becomes rushed and impersonal, no longer interested in offering kind words to the unfamiliar faces.
-The final nail in the coffin is when the owners jack up the prices – who wouldn’t do the same when enjoying unwavering popularity? - rendering the establishment all but out of reach for local folks.
+The final nail in the coffin is when the owners raise the prices—who wouldn’t do the same when enjoying unwavering popularity?—rendering the establishment out of reach for locals.

 Budapest's New York Café has followed this well-worn path.
-This opulent café occupies the ground floor of the New York Palace, a grand building from 1894 and once the local HQ of New York Life Insurance Company (and today home to the five-star Boscolo Budapest Hotel).
-Part of the café's contemporary fame harkens back to the pre-war days, when it was the hangout of famed journalists, artists, and entertainers, who spent raucous nights here fueled by cigarettes and alcohol.
+This opulent café occupies the ground floor of the New York Palace, a grand building from 1894 and once the local HQ of the New York Life Insurance Company (and today home to five-star Boscolo Budapest Hotel).
+The café's fame harkens back to the pre-war days, when renowned journalists, artists, and entertainers spent raucous nights here fueled by cigarettes and alcohol.
 Countless stories of their debauchery have become part of Budapest’s collective memory.